diecastfinder/catalog/README.md

 ## Used patterns and approaches.
 * Microservices
-* Repositories for working with DB
+* Repositories (JPA/Hibernate) for working with DB
+* Mapstruct to convert POJOs between domain (DB) model and API model.
 * Message queue: ActiveMQ

 ## #How to run application